Javascript is not enabled.

 The queen attends church every Sunday and prays every night before bed, grounding rites that have been an essential component of her iconic resilience.
 Whatever worries the world throws at her, she believes there is a higher throne on which to lay them.

-Queen Elizabeth II watches robots in action at Berlin's University of Technology on the second day of a four day State Visit on June 24, 2015 in Berlin, Germany.
+spinner image Queen Elizabeth II watches a robot in action at Berlin's University of Technology during a 2015 state visit in Germany.

 Arthur Edwards/Pool/Getty Images